hydroframe/hf_hydrodata/docs/source/index.rst

 :ref:`getting_started` contains installation instructions and a quick-start guide for obtaining gridded datasets and point observations.
 The sections on :ref:`available_data`, :ref:`gridded_data_index` and :ref:`point_data_index` provide more detail on the datasets and fields that are available.
-Full example jupyter workbook workflows are in `Working with Point Observations` :ref:`examples_index` and the :ref:`api` contains the full list of available functions.
+Full example jupyter workbook workflows are in `Working with point observations` :ref:`examples_index` and the :ref:`api` contains the full list of available functions.

 .. toctree::
    :maxdepth: 5